tempeparsons/cIMMS/Results_draft_1.md

 ![](./images/Fig9.png)

 <strong>Figure 9.
 Interpolation of hIAPP_A data using the RectBivariateSpline method from SciPiy.</strong> Figure 9A shows a density plot of the original data.
 Fitted means and standard deviations are overlayed on data fitted using Pomegrate (Fig. 9B).
 The original and modelled data were normalised, subtracted and the residuals plotted, using a hot-cool color map to indicate postive-negative values, along with the RMSD value (Fig. 9C).
+The optimal number of components was estimated using results from Figure 14.
 <br>
 <br>
 The residual plot indicated a reasonable fit between the modelled and original data although, judging by the coloured patches, some small disparities in peak shape remained.
 I therefore decided to try one more interpolation method, the CloughTocher2DInterpolator, to see if the fit could be improved any further.